light5551/docs-opmanual_autolab/book/opmanual_autolab/10_autolab_definition/00_autolab_definition.md

 # Autolab definition {#part:autolab-definition status=ready}

+Excerpt: Explanation of the Autolab, what it consists of and what to use it for.

 <div class='requirements' markdown="1">

 Requires: A Duckietown up to specifications from [the Duckietown book](+opmanual_duckietown#book).

 Results: Knowledge of the fundamental structures that make an Autolab.

-Next Steps: Setting up the [watchtowers](#watchtower-hardware).
+Next Steps: Setting up the [Autobots](#autobot-specs).

 </div>

 An Autolab is a Duckietown with a set of additional structures:

-- A fleet of Autobots*
+- A fleet of Autobots
-- A set of watchtowers
+- A set of Watchtowers
 - A map
-- A town device
+- A Duckietown
 - A localization system
 - An Autolab control interface
 - A maintenance area (optional)

-\*The Duckiebots that are used inside an Autolab are called Autobots and rely on additional specifications.

 ### The fleet of Autobots
 An Autolab is nothing without its fleet of Autobots.
 The [Autobots](#autobot-setup) are Duckiebots improved with different parts, mainly for localization (extensions for autocharging exist).
 As the Autobots are used to run benchmarking tests, submissions or other, they should follow a strict procedure of calibration.
-It is therefore advised to leep a log of all events that happen throughout the life of an Autobot, by storing a lab-specific log on Github (previously called *fleet-roster*) or on Confluence.
+It is therefore advised to keep a log of all events that happen throughout the life of an Autobot, by storing a lab-specific log on Github (previously called *fleet-roster*) or on Confluence.

 ### The watchtowers
 [Watchtowers](#watchtower-hardware) are devices in Duckietown with a single camera and no actuation.
-In the Autolab, they guarantee coverage of the city through the localization system.
+In the Autolab, they guarantee coverage of the city for the localization system and other projects.

 ### The Map
-For an Autolab to work, a precise map of the city is needed including the placement of ground Apriltags as a reference for the localization system.
+For an Autolab to work, a precise map of the city is needed including the placement of ground Apriltags as the map reference for the localization system.
 This part is handled in [](#autolab-map-making)

 ### The Duckietown